Gardens

 Church border

-Aconites are followed by the blue of Ceanothus, Caryopteris and Delphinium with feathery yellow Thalictrum – all at their best in June.
+Aconites are followed by the blue Caryopteris and Delphinium with feathery yellow Thalictrum – all at their best in June.
 Lupins , Crambe Cordifolia and Nepeta x Fasssenii lead into Salvias interspersed with annuals such as Nicandra (the “Shoo Fly” plant).

 Large Lawn